wambaria/wambaria/README.md

 ### About Me...

+I am a data scientist and machine learning engineer.
 - 🔭 I’m currently working on a number of projects as seen in my repos.
 - 🌱 I’m currently learning Data science and machine learning
 - 👯 I’m looking to collaborate on open source projects in Python.